 - 1.1 Walsall Council has a number of parks, green spaces and agricultural land that include areas of open water.
 These areas of open water are varied, but enhance biodiversity and public enjoyment of all ages.
-People should be able to enjoy and appreciate these sites safely for either leisure activities (formal) or more informal recreational activities. - 1.2 These areas of open water include ponds, pools, brooks, streams, rivers and ornamental water features.
-Open water sites can present a number of risks and hazards, such as drowning and pollution (oil, blue-green algae, etc), which is harmful to people and animals. - 1.3 Open water may look attractive, especially in summer months, but can prove to be fatal for individuals swimming in deep water due to water temperatures being cold.
-In freezing conditions, open water sites might be covered with ice and attract children and young people who may walk on the ice and fall into the water. - 1.4 The council is responsible for managing open water sites in its ownership, but there are a number of other sites within the Borough that are not under its jurisdiction. - 1.5 The council will ensure resources are available to service areas for the management and maintenance of open water sites in order to meet their legal duties and responsibilities to the general public and staff. - 1.6 A Capital Investment Proposal has been submitted following an initial survey of the current identified sites and there will be financial implications of £73,650 (2018/19) and ongoing revenue costs of £31k per year.
+People should be able to enjoy and appreciate these sites safely for either formal leisure activities or more informal recreational activities. - 1.2 These areas of open water include ponds, pools, brooks, streams, rivers and ornamental water features.
+Open water sites can present a number of risks and hazards, such as drowning and pollution (oil, blue-green algae, etc), which is harmful to people and animals. - Open water may look attractive, especially in summer months, but can prove to be fatal for individuals swimming in deep water due to water temperatures being cold.
+In freezing conditions, open water sites might be covered with ice and attract children and young people who may walk on the ice and fall into the water. - 1.4 The council is responsible for managing open water sites in its ownership, but there are a number of other sites within the Borough that are not under its jurisdiction. - 1.5 The council will ensure resources are available to service areas for the management and maintenance of open water sites in order to meet their legal duties and responsibilities to the general public and staff.